stormchaserroleplaying/stormchaserRPG/Spells/1/Evocation/index.md

 *You conjure a small sphere that can deal damage of any element.*

-Choose cold, corrosive, electric, fire, poison, or sonic for the type of orb you create, and then make a ranged spell attack against a target that you can see within range.
+Choose cold, corrosive, electric, fire, poison, or sonic for the type of orb you create, and then make a ranged evocation attack against a target that you can see within range.
 On a hit, the creature takes 3d8 damage of the type you chose.

 **At Higher Levels.** When you cast this spell using 2 or more mana, the damage increases by 1d8 for each point of mana above the 1st.